-HIGHLIGHTS: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by economy
+Highlights: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by economy

 A record 17 Singapore companies participated in the survey, with the city-state’s index tumbling 25 points – the steepest among all economies surveyed.

-Singapore's economy has been hit by weak global demand, while a labour shortage and a flagging oil and gas sector have dragged on growth.
+Singapore's economy has been hit by weak global demand, while a labor shortage and a flagging oil and gas sector have dragged on growth.

 Companies cited rising corporate debt in China and energy prices as key risks.